Keynb23/BetterStateMo/src/Notes.md

 WEEKLY POOL SERVICING OPTIONS OR JUST WEEKLY.
 DOUBLE CHECK

+for footer product, check with andrew for the correct products. they doin't use Sanitify

 ---===================

 Double check all the colors for text.
 Review card text should be primary instead of secondary.
 Failed to login on profile dropdwon is secondary.
 Should be danger.
 Will have to use !important for both.